typescript-eslint/typescript-eslint/packages/website/blog/2022-09-03-automated-rule-docs-with-docusaurus-and-remark.md

 ## Appreciation and Thanks

-We'd like to extend thanks to [Joshua Chen](https://github.com/Josh-Cena), one of the Docusaurus maintainers who also has been helping us with Docusaurus — and helped proofread [this blog post's PR](https://github.com/typescript-eslint/typescript-eslint/pull/5593).
+We'd like to extend thanks to [Josh Cena](https://github.com/Josh-Cena), one of the Docusaurus maintainers who also has been helping us with Docusaurus — and helped proofread [this blog post's PR](https://github.com/typescript-eslint/typescript-eslint/pull/5593).
 Without Josh, this change would have taken us a great deal longer (if we'd have been able to tackle it at all).
 Thanks Josh! 🤗